Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy

 \section{Method}

-The background section established three facts: (i) attention is one step of gradient descent on the modern Hopfield energy $E$, (ii) $E$ is smooth and confining, and (iii) Langevin dynamics converts any smooth, confining energy into a sampler for the corresponding Boltzmann distribution.
-We now combine these facts to derive \emph{stochastic attention}, a single update rule that interpolates between deterministic memory retrieval and stochastic generation of novel states.
+The preceding section established that attention is gradient descent on the modern Hopfield energy $E$, that $E$ is smooth and confining, and that Langevin dynamics converts any such energy into a sampler.
+We now combine these facts to derive \emph{stochastic attention}.